Mossy1022/Realtime-Voice-Summarizer/README.md

   Check mic permissions.
 Verify `input_audio_buffer.speech_stopped` events fire when you pause.

 * **Text box echoes my words**
-  Expected briefly in *live* mode if partial input is too short.
-The *final* summary will replace it with an abstracted version.
+  Expected briefly in *live* mode if the partial input is too short.
+The *final* summary will replace it.

 * **favicon.ico 404**
   Harmless.
 Add a favicon or ignore.